INSAR Cultural Diversity Research Award

 Terms of Award:

-Award recipients will be required to participate in Cultural Diversity Committee activities at the INSAR Annual Meeting, including a group photo and social media promotion.
-The award includes recognition at the INSAR 2018 meeting.
-INSAR will reimburse registration, hotel, and economy travel expenses for the award winner to attend the INSAR 2018 meeting to be held May 9-12, 2018 in Rotterdam, the Netherlands.
+Award recipients will be required to participate in Cultural Diversity Committee activities at the INSAR 2020 Annual Meeting, including a group photo and social media promotion.
+The award includes recognition at the INSAR 2020 meeting.
+INSAR will reimburse registration, hotel, and economy travel expenses for the award winner to attend the INSAR 2020 meeting to be held May 6-9, 2020 in Seattle, Washington, USA.